vinfreecs/genga/Documentation.md

 Note that the data in the Energy-, Collisions-, Ejections-, time- and info-files are not deleted and the new data is added at the end of these files.
 But the coordinate output files are OVERWRITTEN with the new data.
 By restarting a simulation the values of E0 and the inner Energy are read out from the original run and used again.
 One can also use a coordinate output file to start a new simulation run with totally different parameters by using the Output file as a new initial condition file. the Input file Format should then be of the form << t i m r x y z vx vy vz Sx Sy Sz amin amax emin emax - - - - >>

 When GENGA is restarted using the console argument "-R", it changes the entry of the Lock file named lock.dat.
 This file must be deleted or modified when GENGA is restarted again from the same time step.
 This prevents from data loss by an accidental relaunch.
+To ignore the lock file the IgnoreLockFile Flag in the define.h file can be set t o 1.

 # aeLimits #
 The aeLimits values amin, amax, emin and emax are limits for the semi major axis and eccentricity for an individual particle.
 The values can be set in the initial condition file.
 If the corresponding particle spends time in the given area in a-e space, then a counter is increased.